hashmi-masif/statsXNATWeb/readme.md

 statsXNATWeb is a integration of statsXNAT with a website.
 This website gives the user an overview of the data present at XNAT servers in a graphical form. statsXNAT uses pyXNAT to connect to the XNAT servers using RESTful Web services provided by XNAT.

+### Test User

+For checking the website a new test user credentials are created

+USERNAME : testUser
+PASSWORD : testPassword

 ## Dependencies